Pyroh/DefaultsWrapper/README.md

 ## `UserDefaults` extension
 An `UserDefault` extension is also publicly accessible in **DefaultsWrapper** and allows any `UserDefaults` instance to support as much types as `@Defaults`, `@Preference` or `@SavedState`.
-You can store any supported value using the `set` method, to retrieve values here are the methods (names are self-explenatory) :
+You can store any supported value using the `set` method, to retrieve values here are the methods (names are self-explanatory) :

 ```Swift
 func rawReprensentable<T: RawRepresentable>(forKey UserDefaultsKeyName: String) -> T? where T.RawValue: PropertyListSerializable